vmware-tanzu/velero/design/backup-performance-improvements.md

     // responses from BackupItemBlock calls are in responses
 ```

+When processing the responses, the main thing is to set `backedUpGroupResources[item.groupResource]=true` for each GR returned, which will give the same result as the current implementation calling items one-by-one and setting that field as needed.

 The ItemBlock processing loop described above will be split into two separate iterations.
 For the first iteration, velero will only process those items at the beginning of the loop identified as `orderedResources` -- when the groups generated from these resources are passed to the worker channel, velero will wait for the response before moving on to the next ItemBlock.
 This is to ensure that the ordered resources are processed in the required order.
 Once the last ordered resource is processed, the remaining ItemBlocks will be processed and sent to the worker channel without waiting for a response, in order to allow these ItemBlocks to be processed in parallel.
+The reason we must execute `ItemBlocks` with ordered resources first (and one at a time) is that this is a list of resources identified by the user as resources which must be backed up first, and in a particular order.

 #### Synchronize access to the BackedUpItems map

 Velero uses a map of BackedUpItems to track which items have already been backed up.
 This prevents velero from attempting to back up an item more than once, as well as guarding against creating infinite loops due to circular dependencies in the additional items returns.
 Since velero will now be accessing this map from the parallel goroutines, access to the map must be synchronized with mutexes.

+### Backup Finalize phase

+The finalize phase will not be affected by the ItemBlock design, since this is just updating resources after async operations are completed on the items and there is no need to run these updates in parallel.

 ## Alternatives considered

-### New ItemBlockAction plugin type
+### BackpuItemAction v3 API

-Instead of adding a new `GetAdditionalItems` method to BackupItemAction, another possibility would be to leave BIA alone and create a new plugin type, ItemBlockAction.
+Instead of adding a new  `ItemBlockAction` plugin type, we could add a `GetAdditionalItems` method to BackupItemAction.
-Rather than adding the `GetAdditionalItems` method to the existing BIA plugin type, velero would introduce a new ItemBlockAction plugin type which provides the single `GetAdditionalItems` method, described above as a new BIAv3 method.
-For existing BIA implementations which return additional items in `Execute()`, instead of adding the new v3 method (and, if necessary, the missing v2 methods) to the existing BIA, they would create a new ItemBlockAction plugin to provide this method.

-The change to the backup workflow would be relatively simple: resolve registered ItemBlockAction (IBA) plugins as well as BIA plugins, determine for both plugin types which apply to the current resource type, and when calling the new API method, iterate over IBA plugins rather than BIA plugins.

-The change to the "BackupItemAction plugin changes" section would be to create a new plugin type rather than enhancing the existing plugin type.
-The API function needed in this new plugin type would be identical to the one described as a new BIAv3 method.
-The other work here would be to create the infrastructure/scaffolding to define, register, etc. the new plugin type.

-Overall, the decision of extending BIA vs. creating a new plugin type won't change much in the design here.
-The new plugin type will require more initial work, but ongoing maintenance should be similar between the options.
+This was rejected because the new plugin type provides a cleaner interface, and keeps the function of grouping related items separate from the function of modifying item content for the backup.

 ### Per-backup worker pool